nasuni-labs/crowdstrike-integration/README.md

 ## Integration with CrowdStrike Falcon XDR
 The Falcon NG-SIEM Collector forwards Nasuni syslog events into the correct NG-SIEM repository.
 When collecting Advanced Ransomware incidents, log correlation, incident creation and Fusion SOAR workflows can be executed.

+## Support of the Integration
+Nasuni Support is responsible for ensuring that the core Nasuni services, such as Nasuni’s syslog service, on which the integration is built are functioning properly.
+Nasuni is responsible for updating the parser template to meet product enhancements that may affect the operation of the parser.

+CrowdStrike supports the operation and troubleshooting of the log shipper (agent), NG-SIEM, XDR and other CrowdStrike components involved.

 ## Integration Requirements
 * Nasuni syslog service must target a deployed collector.
 * Operating System to Host a Falcon Logscale Collector (Linux or Windows).
 * NEA Syslog Configuration
 * NEA Audit Events (optional)
 * CrowdStrike Falcon XDR and NG-SIEM Subscription
+* The most up to date CrowdStrike/Nasuni integration guide can be found at https://falcon.us-2.crowdstrike.com/documentation/page/l30d7037/nasuni

 ## Integration Templates
 * nasuni-syslog-collector-config.yaml